-The neighborhood began largely as an industrial shipyard, with fishermen selling daily catches directly off their boats until the Municipal Fish Market was established.
-In the years that followed, Southwest DC grew into a bustling community with commercial corridors along 4th and 7th Streets, establishing itself as a neighborhood for the District's working class immigrants and, after the Civil War, a home for a significant number of African Americans.
+Emerging from master planner Pierre L'Enfant’s District plan, Southwest DC began largely as an industrial shipyard, with fishermen selling directly off their boats until the Municipal Fish Market was established.
+In the years that followed, Southwest DC grew into a bustling community with commercial corridors along 4th and 7th Streets.
+It became a neighborhood for the District's working class immigrants and, after the Civil War, a home for a significant number of African Americans.

 The neighborhood population peaked around 1905 with 35,000 residents.
 Unfortunately, a number of problems – including the community’s industrial character and an undesirable building stock – led to the community’s decline and ultimately to its label as a blighted neighborhood.
-Given the problems that plagued the community, Southwest was targeted for inclusion in the federal government’s urban renewal program.
+Given the issues that plagued the community, Southwest was targeted for inclusion in the federal government’s urban renewal program.
 Beginning in 1954, Southwest was essentially torn down and rebuilt from the ground up.
 A traumatic time in the history of Southwest DC, approximately 23,000 residents and 1,500 businesses were displaced to make way for the redevelopment.
-As the neighborhood was rebuilt, the distinctive architectural style of the time took hold and Southwest remains “a museum of mid-century modern architecture”.
+As the neighborhood was rebuilt, the distinctive architectural style of the time took hold.
+To this day, Southwest remains an exemplar of mid-century modern architecture.

 -Adapted from the SW Small Area Plan